sanjeevdhakal/SOC-Analyst-Practice-Labs/Email Server Project/Mail_Server_Setup.md

 ```bash
 sudo nano /etc/dovecot/local.conf
 ```
-Locate the `mail_location` tracking variable line and update it exactly to:
+Locate the `mail_path` tracking variable line and update it exactly to:
 ```text
 # 1. Enforce the exact folder paths on the disk layout
 mail_driver = maildir